vijos/jd4/README.rst

 Why is comparator written in cython?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The comparator needs to process the user output by charaters (in other word bytes).
+The comparator needs to process the user output by characters (in other word bytes).
 This kind of operation is very slow in Python.
 We see a 50x+ throughput increment by using Cython (like 3MB/s to 200MB/s).